-FOUNDER & PROGRAM DIRECTOR - Jae Edgar Bennett
+FOUNDER & EXECUTIVE DIRECTOR - Jae Edgar Bennett

 Executive/Program Director of Street Medicine Kansas City.
 Executive Board member of Wyandotte Community Health Center.
-Founder of CAVU Healthcare Systems.
+Founder of CAVU Healthcare Systems Founder of JOYNNUS.
 Former Medicaid Community Marketing for Anthem.

 CHIEF MEDICAL OFFICER - Allen Greiner, MD, MPH